arjun0502/flashcard-generation-agent/README.md

 ## Interactive Study Session

-When using `--study-session`, you can interactively rate flashcards and get a personalized adaptive deck:
+The interactive study session provides a command-line interface where users can rate flashcards during their study session and get personalized adaptive decks.
+When using `--study-session`, you can:

 1. **Study Session**: Rate each flashcard on difficulty (1-5)
+   - The CLI displays flashcards one at a time with questions and answers
+   - Collects difficulty ratings (1-5 scale) from the user
+   - Packages the ratings into a `StudySession` object for analysis

 2. **Gap Analysis**: AI identifies what you know well, weak areas, and critical gaps
+   - When combined with knowledge gap analysis, this enables adaptive learning where the agent modifies the deck based on user performance
+   - Uses `analyze_knowledge_gaps()` from `openai_client.py` to analyze performance

 3. **Adaptive Deck**:
    - Removes cards you've mastered (rated 1)
    - Adds targeted gap-filling cards for concepts you struggled with